selfishhari/Convolving_on_Z/README.md

-# Extensive Vision Applications- Research Team
+# Extensive Vision AI- Research Team
 EVA is a learning community based out of bangalore focusing on AI.
 This was one of the several experimental projects tried by students. https://sites.google.com/theschoolofai.in/theschoolofai/home